paperjs/paper.js/README.md

 ### Setting Up For Building

-As of 2016, Paper.js uses [Gulp.js](https://gulpjs.com/) for building, and has a couple of dependencies as Bower and NPM modules.
-Read the chapter [Installing Node.js, NPM and Bower](#installing-nodejs-npm-and-bower) if you still need to install these.
+As of 2016, Paper.js uses [Gulp.js](https://gulpjs.com/) for building, and has a couple of dependencies as NPM modules.
+Read the chapter [Installing Node.js and NPM](#installing-nodejs-and-npm) if you still need to install these.

 In order to be able to build Paper.js, after checking out the repository, paper